notesbytom/notesbytom/cisco_all/eigrp_routing.md

 ## Active vs Passive Interfaces

-Active interfaces will attempt to find EIGRP peers (neighbors).
+Active interfaces will attempt to find EIGRP peers (neighbors) to share routes with.
 To prevent EIGRP peering on an interface, make it Passive.

 By default, all EIGRP interfaces matching a `network ...` statement will be active!
 I recommend changing the interface default to passive!